ray-x/lsp_signature.nvim/README.md

 No default keymaps are provided.
 There are two keymaps available in config:

 1. toggle_key: Toggle the signature help window.
 It manual toggle config.floating_windows on/off
-2. select_signature_key: Select the current signature when mulitple signature is avalible.
+2. select_signature_key: Select the current signature when multiple signature is available.

 #### Customize the keymap in your config: